 Following weeks of backlash toward SeaWorld surrounding the repeated airing of CNN documentary “Blackfish,” the theme park company has responded publicly to clear up a few facts they say are inaccurate in the film.
 They opted not to include their side of the story in the film itself, a move that allowed filmmakers to present just their side story about horrors involving the capture and housing of killer whales.
 The result has been many verbal attacks on SeaWorld by animal rights advocates, including successfully encouraging many bands to cancel upcoming Bands, Brew & BBQ event concerts in the Orlando park.

 SeaWorld seemed content with staying relatively silent on the issue – until today.
-In an open letter on their website, as well as in ads run in the Orlando Sentinel, USA Today, New York Times, and Wall Street Journal, the company lists a few “important facts” that directly contradict the atrocities seen in “Blackfish” while emphasizing the greater good SeaWorld provides for many animals on a daily basis:
+In an open letter on their website, as well as in ads run in the Orlando Sentinel, USA Today, New York Times, and Wall Street Journal, the company lists a few “important facts” that directly contradict the atrocities seen in “Blackfish” while emphasizing the greater good SeaWorld provides for many animals daily:

 Inaccurate reports recently have generated questions about SeaWorld and the animals in our care.
 The truth is in our parks and people, and it’s time to set the record straight.